alexec/maven-vbox-plugin/README.md

 * Provide a dev stack and a touch of a button.
 * Install all apps onto a VBox and test it.

+ It provides:

+ 1. A Java API for programatic control of boxes.
+ 2. A set of Maven Mojos.
+ 3. A set of matching Ant tasks.

 Goals
 ===
 To provide support for: